asterisk/documentation/docs/Operation/Running-Asterisk/index.md

+!!! tip **  **This feature is only available in Asterisk 11 and later versions.
     ---

-**Tip:**  **This feature is only available in Asterisk 11 and later versions.**

----

     The verboseness of a remote console is set independently of the verboseness of other consoles and the core.
 A root console can be created with no verboseness:

----
+[//]: # (end-tip)